lpoulain/CHAOS-Pi/README.md

 ## Features

+CHAOS right now offers minimum functionalities:

+- A heap management system (`malloc()` and `free()`, pages allocation)
+- Fixed and proportionally-spaced fonts
+- Partial FAT32 filesystem support
+- Handling of CPU exceptions (and displays debbuging information in case a crash occurs)
+- A rudimentary application launcher, allowing to start apps which can interact with the touchscreen.
+Right now two apps are available:
+    - A Mandelbrot app (see below)
+    - A Filesystem app which looks at the FAT32 partitions on the SD card and displays the content of the first partition's root directory

+## Mandelbrot App

-CHAOS right now only displays the Mandelbrot Set and provides the following features:
+The Mandelbrot app displays the Mandelbrot Set and provides the following features:

 - It is using the touchscreen 800x480 resolution using the [RPi graphical mode](mailbox.md)
 - It uses the RPi's 4 cores to compute the set in parallel in order to go faster.
 That part is working when using qemu.